iuni-cadre/AlphaDemo/_episodes/01-intro.md

 CADRE’s core leadership team includes CADRE Director Jamie V. Wittenberg (IU Libraries) and CADRE Co-Directors Patricia L. Mabry (HealthPartners Institute), Valentin Pentchev (IU Network Science Institute), Xiaoran Yan (IU Network Science Institute), and Robert Van Rennes (Big Ten Academic Alliance).

-To learn more about how to sign up for CADRE, visit the Getting Started page and attend the CADRE workshop.

 CADRE Partnerships
 This project is funded with IMLS award LG-70-18-0202 and is additionally supported by a unique group of cross-industry partners.
 CADRE partner institutions include: